Help File V2.0

 Go Back to Top

-The Family Nexus app for iPhone is FamilySearch Certified.
+The Family Nexus app for iPhone and Android is FamilySearch Certified.
 By logging in with your free FamilySearch account we can automatically download your family tree for you!
 This has the added benefit of being able to learn about your family history with minimal work on your part.

 As a FamilySearch Certified app we have undergone a rigorous review process to ensure we are handling your family tree data securely and accurately.